How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Epipremnum Baltic Blue is an elegant plant for your collection.
 You may get these plants online from Etsy (Link to Etsy or from (Link to Amazon).

-Baltic Blue Pothos (Epipremnum pinnatum 'Baltic Blue') requires medium to bright indirect light, moderate warmth of 18-290C, humidity of 60-70% and moderately moist, fertile, well-drained, aroids soil coupled with monthly feeding during the growing season.
+To care for Baltic Blue Pothos indoors, give it medium to bright indirect light, warmth of 18-290C, humidity of 60-70% and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

-Epipremnum pinnatum 'Baltic Blue' needs repotting only when it becomes pot-bound.
+Epipremnum pinnatum 'Baltic Blue' needs repotting only when pot-bound.
 Regular pruning is necessary to keep the plant neat as well as rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Baltic Blue Pothos, Epipremnum pinnatum 'Baltic Blue'